sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 Once the verification has completed, we can restart seid normally and verify that the node operates.

+If you are using systemd, make sure to update your service configuration to use this command:
 ```bash
 seid start --chain-id pacific-1
 ```